EtherDream/headphone-morse-transmitter/README.md

 On MacOS, sometimes only one headphone can send commands (e.g. my AirPods right headphone works fine, but left headphone won't pause multiple times).

-On Windows, sometimes the first ~0.5s of sound will be lost (even when saved to disk and played with player software, probably a buffer issue with the Bluetooth headphone), but Chrome works fine.
+On Windows, sometimes the first ~0.5s of sound will be lost (even when saved to disk and played with player software, probably a buffer issue with the Bluetooth driver), but Chrome works fine.